Cleveland Cavaliers: Retained draft rights

 The Cavaliers hold the draft rights to the following unsigned draft picks who have been playing outside the NBA.
 A drafted player – either an international draftee or a college draftee who is not signed by the team that drafted him – is allowed to sign with any non-NBA teams.
 In this case, the team retains the player's draft rights in the NBA until one year after the player's contract with the non-NBA team ends.
 This list includes draft rights that were acquired from trades with other teams.

 Cavs Legends

-The following is a list of past Cavaliers players and other personnel who have been honored as "Cavs Legends" – either by retiring their number or having commemorative banners placed in the rafters at Rocket Mortgage FieldHouse.
+The following is a list of past Cavaliers players and other personnel who have been honored as "Cavs Legends" – either by retiring their number or having commemorative banners placed in the rafters at Rocket Arena.